motykatomasz/Supercomputing-For-Big-Data/Blogpost/lab2blogpost.md

 # Summary

 In the end we didn't succeed in tuning our spark application.
-Since our application is quite straightforward (it doesn't use for instance: caching or broadcast variables)and we are using DataSets which give us tons of optimization for free, it is quite hard to improve it's performance, especially for people new o spark, regarding that the default configuration that AWS sets up, turns out to be quite effective.
+Since our application is quite straightforward (it doesn't use for instance: caching or broadcast variables) and we are using DataSets, which give us tons of optimization for free, it is quite hard to improve it's performance, especially for people new o spark, regarding that the default configuration that AWS sets up, turns out to be quite effective.

-To improve the performance, it'd require to dive really deep into spark optimization techinques which was not feasible based on time and money limit.
-The fact that few days before the deadline, during the day, there were problems with provisioning spot machines.
+To improve the performance, it'd require to dive really deep into spark optimization techinques which was not feasible based on time and money limits.
+The fact that few days before the deadline, during the day, there were problems with provisioning spot machines was also slowing down work a little bit.

+However, we managed to prove, that you can easily increase your spark application performance just by observing resource usage and chosing the right type of machine.

 # Resources

 [1] https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark-configure.html#spark-defaults

 [2] https://aws.amazon.com/blogs/big-data/best-practices-for-successfully-managing-memory-for-apache-spark-applications-on-amazon-emr/?fbclid=IwAR0FktESsXL5iFsnhwpqvXYfp7Dgj42mdT3aEqGfANTJsqPQXBDoB3so_Lk